Creating a playful future

 Master's Degree Programme in Game Studies provides an in-depth view of the fundamental character and development of games and play.

 Expanding from entertainment to other areas of life, games have grown into a form of culture and human interaction that is a crucial part of our social life and current media landscape.

-Graduates typically combine the skills and knowledge derived from this programme with previous studies and proficiencies that enable them to work in various professional roles, in research, public sector as well as in industry.
-The possible jobs of graduates include researchers, developers, critics and specialists working with the interpretation, evaluation and implementation of games and related fields, such as social media.
+Graduates typically combine the skills and knowledge derived from this programme with previous studies and proficiencies that enable them to work in various professional roles, in research, public sector, as well as in industry.
+The possible jobs of graduates include researchers, industry professionals, critics, and specialists working with the interpretation, evaluation, and implementation of games and related fields, such as social media.

-The programme is founded on the long history of education and research conducted at the University of Tampere’s Game Research Lab.
+The programme is founded on the long history of education and research conducted at the Tampere University’s Game Research Lab.
 At Tampere University, this internationally acclaimed research group coordinates the Centre of Excellence in Game Culture Studies funded by the Academy of Finland in 2018-2025.

 Information about studies

 Planned duration: 2 years

 Extent of studies: 120 ECTS